 - and fall 2006 to present: 30 hours

-Established by SFA's Board of Regents, this additional tuition rate, will be charged beginning with the term after the student reaches the maximum number of credit hours attempted in excess of the degree requirements.
+Established by The University of Texas System Board of Regents, this additional tuition rate, will be charged beginning with the term after the student reaches the maximum number of credit hours attempted in excess of the degree requirements.

 If the student withdraws from all classes before the census date, the full amount of the additional tuition charge for excessive hours will be removed.
 Other tuition and fees will be adjusted in accordance with the university’s withdrawal refund schedule.

 Attempted hours that don't count toward the limit are semester credit hours that are: